 You want to consider either a SEP-IRA or an Individual 401(k) also known as a solo 401(k) for your retirement plans.

 There are some other benefits to an individual 401(k) such as slightly higher allowable catch-up contributions, you can take loans from a solo 401K (don’t do it), you can make Roth contributions and you have some better asset protection is some states.
-If you do not need these benefits, there is no reason to take on the complexity of setting up an individual 401(k).

 Contribution limits can be calculated at various online calculators.
 In most cases, you will be capable of maxing out your contribution with either account.